Niek/Niek/facebook-scam/README.md

 **TLDR**: don't click ads if you don't trust them 100%

 This is a cautionary tale of how I lost close to €4,000 in a sophisticated Facebook scam.
+I still find it hard to believe I fell for a scam like this.
+I have 2FA on all my accounts, use a password manager, and I'm generally very cautious with account security.

 ![TikTok Ads Business page](tiktok-fb-logo.png)